Thomasv7877/dnschallenge-sidecar-rproxy/README.md

 ```bash
 certbot certonly --dns-cloudflare --dns-cloudflare-credentials $ini_path/cloudflare.ini -d www.mydomain.com --test-cert --email mail@mail.com --non-interactive --agree-tos --dns-cloudflare-propagation-seconds 20
 ```
 Moves the certificates to the volume.
+For this a function is declared that will read the source of the symlinks found under `etc/letsencrypt/live/www.mydomain.com`.
-Runs an infinite while loop that will do cerificate renewal if necessary.
+Runs an infinite while loop that will do cerificate renewal if necessary, based on certificate file age, no unnecessazy calls are made.

 ### Azure